OneIdentity/SafeguardAutomation/RDP Applications/README.md

 - [Use or customize an AutoIt script](AutoIt)
 - [Use web form automation via Go chromedp](Go%20chromedp)

+Those links will explain how those launching scenarios are built.

 ## Background

 The RDP Applications solution consists of multiple components working together to provide seamless privileged access to published RDP applications.
 The solution may be configured to require approvals via SPP access request workflow and credential injection for both the RDP connection and the published RDP application.
 The end user requests session access and starts the session in the normal way, but only the requested remote application appears on the screen rather than a full remote desktop session.